codemugger/sgh-technical-assessment/README.md

 7. Having a lower albumin level also increases your risk of diabetes

-**Conclusively, BOTH Logistic Regression (With Lasso Penalty) and RANDOM FOREST is a tie in terms of predictive performance since their decision making process is relatively different due to the linear (log reg) vs. non-linear (random forest) nature of the models.**
+**Conclusively, BOTH Logistic Regression (With Lasso Penalty) and RANDOM FOREST is a tie in terms of explanatory performance since their decision making process is relatively different due to the linear (log reg) vs. non-linear (random forest) nature of the models.
+So, models tend to prioritise and explain features differently.
+It was also found that Decision Tree may not be the best to explain as it is too simple, putting way too heavy importance on the `tx` covariate based on the SHAP plots**

 ## Technologies